What Factors Affect Natural Gas Prices?

 2. Distribution and transmission costs.

-These two costs components combined can vary according to many natural gas market conditions
+These two cost components combined can vary according to many natural gas market conditions

 Natural gas prices within the United States